[updated December 2013 with info about Green Eileen, Hunt, Chrysanthemum, the Hummingbird Saloon and more]

 Likened to a typical Parisian arrondissement, you’ll find your butcher, boulangerie, café, coiffer, bibliotech, librarie, and bar aux vin, resto, all within a few short blocks.
 In fact, WalkScore.com calls Columbia City a “Walkers Paradise” giving it a walkability rating of 100, out of 100!

 Honestly the abundance and variety of restaurants are astounding, I do hope you like to eat.
 And especially if you like all types of cuisine, you…are…in…luck!
-Pho, Ethopian, Sicilian, BBQ, Pizza (the best indy pizza in the country), classic American breakfasts, east coast deli, island soul food, french, vegetarian, filipino, puerto Rican, thai, sushi, mexican.
+Greek, Senagalese, Pho, Ethopian, Sicilian, BBQ, Pizza (the best indy pizza in the country), classic American breakfasts, east coast deli, island soul food, french, vegetarian, filipino, puerto Rican, thai, sushi, mexican.
 And that’s all within a few blocks.
 There are so many great eating establishments in the neighborhood…

 Among the food venues in Columbia City, you’ll find La Medusa – one of the original restaurants in Columbia City, featuring “Sicilian Soul Food” and a Wednesday Farmers Market Menu, Tutta Bella authentic Neopolitan Pizzeria – the other CC original and named America’s Best Indie Pizza 2010 by Pizza Today.
-Geraldines Counter is often referred to as an upscale diner and hands-down one of the best breakfast to be found in Seattle.
+Geraldine’s Counter is often referred to as an upscale diner and hands-down one of the best breakfast to be found in Seattle.
 There’s Empire Espresso with heavenly coffee, paninis and waffles plus free wireless that draws in professionals, writers and locals with laptops in tow–you could almost consider this the co-working space of the neighborhood.
 Columbia City Ale House offers over a dozen beers on tap and mouthwatering pub grub, or try the fare at The Hummingbird Saloon.
 Lottie’s Lounge features a Monday Morning Hangover Brunch with local music, and Shane, formerly of the now closed Roy’s BBQ is in the kitchen cooking up his famous Georgia Gold listed as among best BBQ on the west coast in Sunset Magazine.
 Sportsfans love Rookies Sports Bar & Grill, (read Hanna Raskin’s review of Rookies here) and get your organic juice and smoothies at the Jus Bar (see more about this venue here).

 Let’s round things up with mention of The Spice Room (Thai), WabiSabi (sushi), El Sombrero (Mexican), Awash (Ethiopian), The Bourban (New Orleans-influence), Full Tilt (ice cream), Jones Barbeque (Oprah is a fan!), Kawalli Grill (Filipino), El Pilon (Puerto Rican), Island Soul (Caribbean and Soul Food).
 There is even an eatery tied to the laundry mat, as the Time Warp Cafe offers a wide variety of specialty hot dogs, sammies, smoothies and breakfast wraps.
 Reviews on UrbanSpoon here.

 Living in Columbia City means you really can have a night out without leaving your neighborhood!
-The community was overjoyed with the October announcement that the Columbia City Cinema will soon be re-opening as Ark Lodge Cinemas!
+The community was overjoyed when, in December of 2012, the Columbia City Cinema re-opened as Ark Lodge Cinemas!
 We are thrilled to have this cinema as a vibrant part of our neighborhood!
-Featuring both first run and specialty art films, the cinema, run by new owner David McRae, is projected to open its doors on January 1st.
+Featuring both first run and specialty art films, the cinema is run by new owner David McRae.
 Like them on Facebook here!

 The music scene of Columbia City is thriving, with venues like the Columbia City Theater - recently named Seattle’s “finest sounding room” by SPIN magazine!
 Having the distinction of being the oldest vaudeville theater in the state of Washington, the Columbia City Theater was home to jazz in the 40′s, punk rock in the 80′s, and somewhere in between was one of the 1st stages graced by Jimi Hendrix.
 The Theater most recently re-opened under new ownership in May of 2010 and has since seen the likes of musical talent including the Fleet Foxes, The Maldives, Too Beautiful to Live and many more.
 Shows are generally Thursday through Sunday with genres ranging from indy to hip hop, to country and jazz, and that great sound is attributed to the talents of former Crocodile soundman Jim Anderson, who did the sound design for the venue.
 The Theater also features the Bani-Love recording studio, with legendary Gary Mula at the helm.
 Gary once ran the rehearsal studio for Nirvana, Mudhoney, The Screaming Trees and other well known Seattle musicians, before it tragically burned to the ground in January of 2009.
 We are so fortunate he has made his new home here with us.